 Diffusion is the second important structural factor and refers to the democratic neighbourhood of Bosnia and Herzegovina.
 All of Bosnia's neighbours are democracies and are better consolidated than BiH itself.
 This creates numerous opportunities for institutional cooperation and exchange, and the sharing of experiences and lessons learned on the path towards consolidation.
-Furthermore the European Union (EU) is comon citizen ID numbers from being passed.

-Such initial civic movements include the "Babylution" during the summer of 2013, a citizens protest aimed to end a political deadlock that prevented urgent legislation mitted to vigorously promoting democracy in the region by engaging domestic political elites through the process of European integration.
+Furthermore the European Union (EU) is committed to vigorously promoting democracy in the region by engaging domestic political elites through the process of European integration.
 Croatia also plays an important role in this process that will most likely become even more significant in the near future.

+Such initial civic movements include the "Babylution" during the summer of 2013, a citizens protest aimed to end a political deadlock that prevented urgent legislation on citizen ID numbers from being passed.